Admins of professional plans that log in with a Master Password or Confidential SSO can change their plan members' login email addresses.

 Example: MemberA accepts all sharing invites in MemberA@company2.com

-- The member verifies their new account has access to all accounts and sharing groups.
+The member verifies that their new account has access to all accounts and sharing groups.

 Example: MemberA verifies MemberA@company2.com has access to all accounts and sharing groups they had access to in MemberA@company.com